As we continue to talk and think about how we come to know who we are, I thought it might be good to weigh in with the world of psychology.

 Rogers’ concept of ideal self might simply be the idea of doing the best we can with what we have.
 If, at the end of the day I can say I did my best, that’s a win – even if my best doesn’t look like somebody else’s best.
 We can’t let the ‘other’ and the ‘outer’ rule something as ‘inner’ as our sense of self.
 And when I haven’t done my best, I don’t have to despair.

-I can fail without being a failure!
-Everyone fails, but if fail, and can be honest about it, we’ll be unhappy with the outcome and we’ll want to change the outcome.
-If I look at a failure as a sign of a faulty plan or a faulty effort, we can make appropriate changes until we find our eventual success or optimal outcome.
-Being struck out didn’t keep Babe Ruth from trying to hit that ball out of the park.
-Willing to strike out as many times as he needed to, he kept swinging, adjusting his stance, his grip, and his attitude as necessary.
+We can fail without being failures!
+Everyone fails, but if we fail, and can be honest (and non-judgmental) about it, we might be unsatisfied with the results and maybe want to change the outcome.
+Let’s look at a failure as a sign of a faulty plan or a faulty effort, rather than seeing ourselves as the failure.
+Then, we can move forward, make appropriate changes, and find our eventual success or optimal outcome.

 When we interpret failure as final, it’s easy to use it as a measure of ourselves.
 Every time we do that, we risk degrading our self-worth.
 And it’s even easier to see ourselves as deficient and become discouraged if we don’t have the benefit of another perspective.
 People are almost always harder on themselves than they are on others.
 We really need to be willing to ask trusted others to take a look at our outcomes.
 Not only will they judge us less harshly, but they will often see a different way to approach a situation.